 OpenCV is used for image preprocessing.
 We read an image using

 cv2.imread function.
 The order of colors is BGR (Blue, Green, Red).
-However, algorithm requires the order of colors to be RGB (Red, Green, Blue).
-So we use
+However, the algorithm requires the order of colors to be RGB (Red, Green, Blue).
+So we use the

 cv2.cvtColor function to convert from BGR to RGB.

-Model was trained using 260×260 images.
-We resize an image by using
+The model was trained using 260x260 images.
+We resize an image by using the

 cv2.resize function.
-Model requires that shape of input will be
+The model requires that the shape of input will be

 [height, width, channels].
 We add an